pascallaliberte/sharpen.page/index.md

 As a side effect, you'll be more confident about the decisions you make about your product.

-Here's how to [send me an email](mailto:pascal@pascallaliberte.me) and I'll be glad to help you sharpen your product.
+Here's how to [contact me via email](mailto:pascal@pascallaliberte.me) and I'll be glad to help you sharpen your product.
 {: .cta }

 ## <mark>I can help if...</mark>